LP. Salons

 Lula Cafe x The Laksmi Project

-The Chicago staple and award winning restaurant, Lula Cafe is the LP’s official food and beverage partner.
+The Chicago staple and award winning restaurant, Lula Cafe and their event space, LOULOU is the LP’s official food and beverage partner.

 In 1999, Lula Cafe opened in a small storefront on Kedzie Boulevard with a four burner home stove and a dented collection of thrifted pots and pans.
 Today, stretching three storefronts, it is the founding member of the nationally recognized Logan Square culinary community and a celebrated forerunner of the ‘farm to table’ movement in Chicago.
 With self taught chefs and a willingness to cook against categorization, the menu at Lula has grown into a kind of humble maturity, risky but grounded, a boheme bistro of the unclassifiable kind.